• Skip to main content

 Design Dazzle shows you how to do a Grinch party on a budget!

-We had a few activity tables set up where we could write letters to missionaries and military.
-It was a great way for us to provide service and have fun doing it.
+We had a few activity tables set up where we could write letters to missionaries and the military.
+It was a great way for us to provide service.

 Looking for cheap, easy, DIY decor for a Grinch party?
 Design Dazzle gives tips and tricks!